k2view-academy/K2View-Academy/articles/99_fabric_infras/devops/02_fabric_environments.md

 Note that:
 - All connection methods and protocols must be identical to those defined in the Production environment.
 - All access to servers described above should be limited to the QA team members only.
-- The connection method and protocol must be the same as those in Production.
+- The connection method and protocol must be the same as those in the Production environment.
 - This environment should be sufficiently strong to be able to run load testing.

 <img src="/articles/99_fabric_infras/devops/images/03_devop-preProdEnv.png">

 ## Production Environment
-This environment should be isolated from the Development and QA environments and be identical to the Pre-Production environment:
+This environment should be isolated from the Development and QA environments and should be identical to the Pre-Production environment:

 - Fabric servers cluster, according to the production sizing definitions.
 - Windows terminal server, for installing and running the Fabric Studio.
 Access to this server should be limited to the relevant Admin team only.